codebanesr/ts-comp-use/README.md

-# Computer Use & Browser Use Implementations
+# Computer & Browser Use Agent Implementations

 NodeComp is a sophisticated system that combines multiple modules to enable AI-driven computer interaction, web automation, and virtual display management.
 The system provides a comprehensive solution for automated computer control and web interaction through various specialized modules.